artdecocode/reloquent/documentary/1-api/2-question.md

 When the `password` property is set to true, the answer will be hidden behind the `*` symbols.

-%EXAMPLE: example/password/fork.js, ../../src => reloquent%
+%EXAMPLE: example/password/fork, ../../src => reloquent%
-%FORK example example/password%
+%FORK example/password%

 %~%